 Nick Devonshire is a 2019 MBA candidate at MIT Sloan.
-Prior to MIT, he structured clean energy investments as a private equity associate at New Energy Capital.
-Before that, he co-founded a PE-backed energy efficiency financing company, and grew it through its Series A. He got his start in energy at ICF International and Bloom Energy.
+He spent the past summer in the Principal Transactions group of Macquarie.
+Prior to MIT, he worked as a private equity associate at New Energy Capital, co-founded SparkFund, and worked as a consultant at ICF International and Bloom Energy.
 He’s passionate about growing innovative energy companies and strengthening their ties with capital markets.
-He graduated from Dartmouth College, where he converted a Greyhound bus to run on waste vegetable oil and solar power, and toured the country presenting on energy and sustainability issues.
+He graduated from Dartmouth College, where he converted a Greyhound bus to run on waste vegetable oil and solar power.

 Vice President, Operations

 Anoushka Bose is the Vice President of Operations for this year’s Energy Club.
 She is double majoring in physics and political science and will be graduating in June 2020.
 Previously, she has served as one of the Sponsorship Directors of the MIT Energy Club and as the Vice President of External Relations for the MIT Women in Energy Club.
 She plans to pursue a career in nuclear policy, working on both energy and non-proliferation issues.

 Ian Schneider is the Vice President of Education for the MIT Energy Club, and a doctoral student at the MIT Institute for Data, Systems, and Society .
 Ian uses tools from optimization, network science, and game theory to improve market design in order to ease the incorporation of renewable energy into electric power systems.
 Ian has worked for Borrego Solar, Argonne National Laboratory, and the U.S. Department of Energy's Advanced Research Projects Agency (ARPA-E).